 Potatoes need plenty of moisture, particularly round about flowering time which is when the tubers start to form.
 An occasional heavy watering is better than little and often as this does not get down far enough and encourages shallow rooting.

-Harvesting and storing Potatoes grown in grow bags
+Harvesting and storing Potatoes in Gro-Sacks

 Maincrop varieties can be lifted from September onwards and stored as long as the tubers are lifted in dry conditions or are properly.